In this blog post, I’m writing about survey design. In particular, I’m focusing on longer surveys we usually conduct when we try to:

 Usually, we use both qualitative and quantitative questions.
 An example of a quantitative question is: »How often do you use our service?« Several options, like once per week, are offered.
 This question segments the users.
 And with the next quantitative question we want to gather real user feedback, therefore we need qualitative open questions like: »Which service do you like most and why?« With a qualitative question, you want to capture users’ feedbacks, real thoughts they have on the matter, and also the language they use.

-Forming questions is a crucial part of survey design.
+Forming questions should be a crucial part of your design.
 When you are conducting a survey, you must have a very clear idea of what question you want to have answered.
 What specific actions are you going to do with the answer?
 How will the results influence your campaigns?
 A well written survey question is:

 - not asked in a leading way,